vkhazin/multicloud-courseware/infrastructure-as-code/lab-ansible.md

       chmod 400 ./ssh_keys/aws-courseware-terraform.pem
    ```

-    * Save Azure courseware-terraform.pem as azure-courseware-terraform.pem in ssh_keys folder and be sure to give the right permissions by running the following command:
+    * Save Azure ssh-private-key.pem as azure-courseware-terraform.pem in ssh_keys folder and be sure to give the right permissions by running the following command:

    ```
       chmod 400 ./ssh_keys/azure-courseware-terraform.pem
    ```

-    * Save GPC courseware-terraform.pem as gcp-courseware-terraform.pem in ssh_keys folder and be sure to give the right permissions by running the following command:
+    * Save GPC gcpadmin-key as gcp-courseware-terraform.pem in ssh_keys folder and be sure to give the right permissions by running the following command:

    ```
       chmod 400 ./ssh_keys/gcp-courseware-terraform.pem